adobe/aem-forms-af-runtime/js-docs/README.md

 ▸ `Const` **sanitizeName**(`name`): `string`

-Sanitizes a name for use in expressions by wrapping it in quotes if it doesn't follow standard identifier naming conventions (starts with letter, contains only letters, numbers, underscores).
+Sanitizes a name for use in expressions by wrapping it in quotes if it doesn't follow standard identifier naming conventions (starts with letter, number, underscore, or $, contains only letters, numbers, underscores, dots, and square brackets).

 **`example`**
 sanitizeName('fieldName') // returns 'fieldName'
 sanitizeName('field-name') // returns '"field-name"'
-sanitizeName('123field') // returns '"123field"'
+sanitizeName('123field') // returns '123field'
 sanitizeName('field name') // returns '"field name"'

 #### Parameters